katelloyd83/sound-fundamentals/modules/week-XX1/_posts/2004-06-01-futurists.md

 <br />

-Now that we have more clarity about what _sonic art_ entails, and have studied the critically important field of _soundscape_ I want to talk about the Italian Futurists.
+Now that you have clarity about what _sonic art_ entails, I want to talk about the Italian Futurists.

 ## Manifesto of Futurism

-In the content over the last few weeks, you have read about some references to the Italian Futurists.
+In the content throughout this semester, you have read about some references to the Italian Futurists.
 I will leave the bulk of your learning about this movement to your art history classes.
 However, I do want you to read the original _Manifesto of Futurism_ by Filippo Tommaso Marinetti.

 **_{ TODO: }_** Please read the following: